 - The St Giles church volunteers offer tea and coffee for £1, squash for 50p, both come with a biscuit.
 There are a couple of basic Portaloo type toilets in one of the car parking lay-bys.

-- There are no facilities or refreshment opportunities on the walk but the garage at Tilshead has a small mini-mart and toilets.
+- The garage at Tilshead has a small mini-mart and toilets.